Ultimate Novel Writing Course UK Europe

 Rosie has had eight novels published.
 She is published by Struik, Quercus and Allen & Unwin under her own name.
 Last year’s ‘Black’ and ‘Babies in Waiting’ were both longlisted for the South African Sunday Times Literary Award.
 Rosie is also published by Orion as Cass Hunter.
 ‘The After Wife’ was translated into nine languages and optioned for a film in China.

 Specialisms: Emily-Jane specialises in contemporary fiction, women’s fiction, comedy/satire, historical fiction, picture books, children’s books, plays and screenwriting, memoir/autobiography, narrative non-fiction, subject-led non-fiction.

-Alongside being a successful comedy writer at the UK’s biggest satirical newspaper The Daily Mash, Emily-Jane has worked on Mock the Week, The Jonathan Ross Show, and Mash Report.
-Her work includes the viral sketch ‘F**k Off, say women’ starring Ellie Taylor, which has been viewed more than 400 million times on YouTube.
-Her scripts have also won Craft of Comedy New Writing Award, Sitcom Geeks Script Challenge, reached the finals of Funny Women Awards, and been shortlisted for BBC Writers Room twice.
+Emily-Jane is also a successful comedy writer at the UK’s biggest satirical newspaper The Daily Mash and has worked on Mock the Week, The Jonathan Ross Show and Mash Report.
+Her work includes the viral sketch ‘F**k Off, say women’ starring Ellie Taylor, viewed more than four hundred million times on YouTube.
+Her scripts have also won Craft of Comedy New Writing Award, Sitcom Geeks Script Challenge, reached the finals of Funny Women Awards and been shortlisted for BBC Writers Room twice.